A brief history of the Rosebud County Fairgrounds and the

 Rosebud-Treasure County Fair

-County fairs have been held around the United States for over 170 years.
+County fairs have been held around the United States for nearly 200 years.
 Citizens in agricultural communities thought it would be a great idea to display produce grown in their area and thus began the tradition of competing for the prize crop.

 Livestock were added to the competitions later, and eventually county fairs evolved into a once-a-year extravaganza that people look forward to for a fun experience.
 Agricultural displays of crops and vegetables still appear, with newer features regularly added to involve the whole community.